 links: mdo ("mdo" means MultipleDOing) or copy and past from below:

-mdo dv2theora `find . -type f -iname '*.dv'`
+mdo dv2theora `find . -type f -iname '*.dv'`just more intuitive

 just simpler